natcap/invest.users-guide/source/biodiversity.rst

 The model runs using raster data, or a gridded map of square cells.
 Each cell in the raster is assigned a LULC type, which can be a natural (unmanaged) cover or a managed cover.
 LULC types can be given at any level of classification detail.
 For example, grassland is a broad LULC definition that can be subdivided into pasture, restored prairie, and residential lawn types to provide much more LULC classification detail.
 While the user can submit up to 3 raster maps of LULC, one each for a baseline, current, and future period, at a minimum the current LULC raster map has to be submitted.

 The user defines which LULC types can provide habitat for the conservation objective (e.g., if forest breeding birds are the conservation objective then forests are habitat and non-forest covers are not habitat).
-Let Hj indicate the habitat suitability of LULC type j.
+Let :math:`H_j` indicate the habitat suitability of LULC type j.

 Which LULC types should be considered habitat?
 If considering biodiversity generally or if data on specific biodiversity-habitat relationships are lacking, you can take a simple binary approach to assigning habitat to LULC types.
 A classic example would be to follow an island-ocean model and assume that the managed land matrix surrounding remnant patches of unmanaged land is unusable from the standpoint of species (e.g., MacArthur and Wilson 1967).
 In this case a 0 would be assigned to managed LULC types in the matrix (i.e., non-habitat) and a 1 to unmanaged types (i.e., habitat).
 Under this modeling scheme habitat quality scores are not a function of habitat importance, rarity, or suitability; all habitat types are treated equally.
 Model inputs are assumed to not be specific to any particular species or species guild, but rather apply to biodiversity generally.